faheemmalik11/Adobe_Coldfusion_Installation/README.md

 If link is not working then please remove index.cfm from the link

-And enter the login credentials that you have given during setup.
+Enter the login credentials that you have given during setup.
 And this screen will appear:
-### image11
+### image 11
 ![alt text](https://github.com/faheemmalik11/Adobe_Coldfusion_Installation/blob/development/ss11.png?raw=true)